steady-media/authable/README.md

   If you want to add a new grant type then add your own module with `authorize(params)` function and return a `Authable.Model.Token` struct.

-  4. Add database configurations for the `Authable.Repo` on env config files:
+  3. Add database configurations for the `Authable.Repo` on env config files:

+  *Important:* You should update `Authable.Repo` with your own repo!

     ```elixir
     config :authable, Authable.Repo,